Skip to main content

 • This information is required to be available upon the request of internal/external and the Internal Revenue Service (IRS)

 Total payments to any one subject during the course of a study totaling $600 or more in a calendar year must be paid via direct payment, issued in the form of a check or ACH.
-Information required for these payments include the subject's name, address, and SSN (submit W-9).
-This information will be reported to the IRS, and Form 1099-MISC, will be sent to the payee at the end of the calendar year in which the payment(s) were made.
+This information will be reported to the IRS, and Form 1099-MISC, will be sent to the payee during the tax season of the calendar year in which the payment(s) were made.

 [1] The investigator maintains the confidentiality of the data as this is not required by the IRS.

-Below are suggested forms to utilize for internal record keeping, these forms were previously required by Disbursements & Travel for reconciliation and certification.
-Disbursements & Travel no longer requires departments to submit this information to us.
-Departments are responsible for the continued maintenance of financial records and are subject to audits by the Audit & Management Advisory Service (AMAS) team and General Accounting.
+Departments are responsible for record keeping and the continued maintenance of financial records and are subject to audits by the Audit & Management Advisory Service (AMAS) team and General Account